 Select the class from the Classes tab.
 Click on the Tasks & Units tab to view all units currently shared in your class.
 To find units marked as Draft or Archived, tick the Show draft and archived units box and click Filter in your units list.
 This will bring up all drafted and archived units.
 You can un-draft a unit by clicking the Active button.

-Click Show Stream to expand the list of items in the Unit Stream.
+Click Show Stream & Resources to expand the list of items in the Unit Stream.
 You can move the items around using the cursor icon for each item listed on the left.
 You can further edit or use each item via the vertical 3 dots menu.

 Each Unit will show how many Online Lessons (learn more about Conducting Online Lessons in our tutorial) and Tasks are linked to the unit.

 Via a Unit > Planner > Summary section

 Teachers can also mark units as Draft or Archived in the Summary section of any unit.
 Select the Unit title from the Units list.
 Then open the Planner tab and click Edit Section for Summary.
 Tick the box for Draft to hide this unit from the unit list of the class.
 Unmarking a unit from Draft can be done in the same process.
 Then, click Save Changes to apply changes made.

 > Drafting a Unit / Hide from your Class

 Mark unit plans as draft by navigating to Tasks & Units > select your unit > under the Planner tab, in the Summary section click Edit Section > Draft > Save Changes.